 Eligibility Pre-Employment I-9 Form.
-Before working on campus, all students (both U.S. citizens and others) must personally have a validation interview with the Student Labor Officer (Administration Building) at which time the officer and the student jointly make affidavit on the appropriate I-9 present an employment eligibility item from the legal declaration form.
+Before working on campus, all students (both U.S. citizens and others) must personally have a validation interview with the Student Labor Officer (Administration Building) at which time the officer and the student jointly make affidavit on the appropriate I-9 legal declaration form.

 Employment Eligibility Certification.
-The Immigration Reform and Control Act charges all employ- Employment.
-The university (an equal opportuers to examine and verify certain documents that establish the employment eligibility of all new employees.
-New and returning students who have not completed an I-9 for Andrews University work in the past and who plan to seek any employment on worth of student-related employment annually. the Andrews University campus must supply documents of identity and employability.
-Some documents serve for both purposes, but if not available, two documents may be presented.
-The following are hours per week during the academic year.
-Several required.
+The Immigration Reform and Control Act charges all employers to examine and verify certain documents that establish the employment eligibility of all new employees.
+New and returning students who have not completed an I-9 for Andrews University work in the past and who plan to seek any employment on the Andrews University campus must supply documents of identity and employability.
+Some documents serve for both purposes (List A), but if not available, two documents may be presented (one each from List B and List C).
+The following are acceptable documents: